Anoenymous/DaL/README.md

 supplementary tables for the paper.

 # Prerequisites and Installation
-1. Download all the files into the same folder.
+1. Download all the files into the same folder/clone the repository.

+2. Install specified version of Python and Tensorflow.
-2. The codes are tested with *Python 3.6 - 3.7* and *Tensorflow 1.x*, other versions might cause errors.
+The codes are tested with *Python 3.6 - 3.7* and *Tensorflow 1.x*, other versions might cause errors.

 3. Run *DaL_main.py* and install all missing packages according to runtime messages.